balzss/krater/README.md

 # Krater

-Krater is a tool that brings the feeling of flipping through a physical vinyl collection to your digital library.
-Browse, search, and rediscover your favorite albums in a minimalist, self-hosted UI.
+Toolset for creating and updating a static website for your music collection, designed to mimic the experience of browsing a physical vinyl collection

 ## Philosophy